Easements and Electrical Facilities

 KEYS' Engineering Department will work closely with the affected customers to help them identify a solution.
 KEYS (or a contractor TBD) will either set a customer pole, which the customer will assume ownership of, so the customer can continue to use the existing meter center/riser OR KEYS will reimburse the customer up to $2,100 of the costs associated with hiring an electrician to modify the meter center/riser (relocate or extend) so it can receive power from the new lines.
 This cost is estimated to be $352,871.

-KEYS will work closely with the City of Key West throughout the project on a variety of issues including: ADA Compliance, Customer Coordination, Tree Trimming, and Street Lights.
+KEYS will work closely with the City of Key West and Monroe County throughout the project on a variety of issues including: ADA Compliance, Customer Coordination, Tree Trimming, and Street Lights.
 Additionally, KEYS will work with AT&T and Comcast to urge these telecommunications companies to move expediently.

 KEYS' Engineering Field Representatives will meet with each customer to help establish a solution that best meets the customer's and KEYS' needs.